Cambridge College Data & Information Overview

 In its yearly rankings, College Factual analyzes over 2,000 colleges and universities to determine which ones are the best in a variety of categories, such as overall value, quality, diversity, which schools are the best for each major, and much more.

-Cambridge College is ranked #1,318 out of 2,576 schools in the nation for overall quality on College Factual's 2022 Best Colleges list.
-This is an improvement over the previous year, when Cambridge College held the #1,590 spot on the Best Overall Colleges list.
+According to College Factual's 2023 analysis, Cambridge College is ranked #1,288 out of 2,241 schools in the nation that were analyzed for overall quality.
+This is an improvement over the previous year, when Cambridge College held the #1,318 spot on the Best Overall Colleges list.

 Is It Hard to Get Into Cambridge College?